benbuck/finestray/README.md

 Key choices: `back`, `esc`, `f1`, `f2`, `f3`, `f4`, `f5`, `f6`, `f7`, `f8`, `f9`, `f10`, `f11`, `f12`, `f13`, `f14`,
     `f15`, `f16`, `f17`, `f18`, `f19`, `f20`, `f21`, `f22`, `f23`, `f24`, `tab`, `left`, `right`, `up`, `down`, `space`,
-    `home`, `end`, `ins`, `del`
+    `home`, `end`, `ins`, `del`, and normal letters, numbers, punctuation, etc. except spaces

-For the minimize and restore hotkey settings, you can combine a set of modifiers with one a single key, using "+".
-So for example, you could make a hotkey like this: `alt+win+esc`, or `ctrl+win+f8`.
+For the minimize and restore hotkey settings, you can combine a set of modifiers with one a single key.
+So for example, you could make a hotkey like this: `alt win esc`, or `ctrl win -`.

-Similarly, for the override modifier, you can provide one ore more modifiers using "+".
-For example you could provide a modifier like this: `alt`, or `ctrl+shift`.
+Similarly, for the override modifier, you can provide one ore more modifiers using " ".
+For example you could provide a modifier like this: `alt`, or `ctrl shift`.

+You can also leave a hotkey or modifier empty or specify `none` to disable the it.

 ### Auto-tray settings